awesto/django-shop/docs/sources/index.rst

 Upgrading
 =========
-If you are upgrading from an earlier version, please be sure to read the :doc:`release-notes`.
+If you are upgrading from an earlier version, please be sure to read the :doc:`/release-notes/index`.

 Tutorial